Alejandro-Rodas/AlejandroRodas.github.io/medcape_case_study.README.md

 ## Design Choices:

-For both, an ipynb was chosen for easier reproducibility in other machines/enviroments, easier understanding of the code's inner workings through markdown comments and for easier demonstration when presenting it.
+For both, an ipynb was chosen for easier reproducibility in other machines/enviroments, easier understanding of the code's inner workings through markdown comments and the outputs of different parts of the orchestration and for easier demonstration when presenting it.
 Though can  easily be translated to a py script if desired.

 ### What you'll find in AI_workflow_solution: